xfbs/tmux-rs/README.md

 - eliminate libbsd and other libc functions (use rust equivalent)
 - write compatibility tests to validate structs with existing C structs
 - misc rust refactoring:
-  - keyc should just be u64
+  - keyc should just be u64, not an enum
 - refactor to get rid of:
   - xasprintf ?
   - any function which accepts *mut c_void pointers to use generics